-To prevent fires and grill-related injuries, Prince William County Fire & Rescue System Chief Tim Keen advises residents to follow these simple safety tips:
+To prevent fires and grill-related injuries, Chief Thomas LaBelle, of the Prince William County Fire & Rescue System, advises residents to follow these simple safety tips:

-Propane and charcoal BBQ grills must only be used outdoors.
+- Propane and charcoal BBQ grills must only be used outdoors. - Position the grill well away from siding, deck railings and out from under eaves and overhanging branches.